 Of course it does.
 To say otherwise (and some do) is like saying that cycling is the only sport in the world where the technique of the major component of the sport doesn’t matter.
 But this myth persists.
-It persists simply because pedaling technique has been almost impossible to measure (requiring expensive pressure plate pedals generally available only in university research labs) and pedaling technique is almost impossible to change making it “impossible” to study.
-If something is hard to measure and even harder to change it is easy to conclude it doesn’t matter.
+It persists simply because pedaling technique has been almost impossible to measure (requiring expensive pressure plate pedals generally available only in university research labs) and pedaling technique is almost impossible to change (at least without PowerCranks) making it “impossible” to study any difference between two different techniques.
+If something is hard to measure and even harder to compare two groups it is easy to conclude it doesn’t matter.

 So, what is the optimum pedaling technique?

 Now, there may be many different techniques possible and no one knows for sure exactly what is optimum but the one technique that many coaches talk about as being “optimum” is “pedaling in circles”.
 But, what does “pedaling in circles” mean?
 It does not mean applying equal pressure around the entire circle, as is thought by many, as equal pressure around the circle is impossible because of the effects of gravity.
-What “pedaling in circles” really means is spreading the work out around more of the circle and doing no negative work on the upstroke — increasing the power at the top and bottom of the stroke and minimizing or eliminating the losses on the upstroke.
-Such a technique is exactly the technique Lance Armstrong has been trying to perfect since 1993.
-But, now there is PowerCranks that can teach Lance's technique to your clients so you can concentrate on other things.
-Not a gimmick, a serious training tool actually used by the last three Olympic road race champions and many other Olympic, World, and National champions in a wide variety of cycling disciplines including track, cyclocross, mountain biking, and triathlon.
+What “pedaling in circles” really means is spreading the work out more evenly around the circle.
+To make this change in most people involves mostly increasing the power at the top and bottom of the stroke and minimizing or eliminating the losses on the upstroke.
+It is how the serious professional has tried to pedal forever.
+When Greg LeMond first got on the PowerCranks he told me "I spent years trying to learn how to pedal like this and now people can learn it in months."
+Not a gimmick, a serious training tool actually used by the last four Olympic road race champions and many other Olympic, World, and National champions in a wide variety of cycling disciplines including track, cyclocross, mountain biking, and triathlon.
 You may not have heard about this use as for most of these professionals PowerCranks is strictly a training tool (and they may already have a racing crank sponsor) and easily kept from others.
 Why would an athlete want to share a completely legal advantage with the competition unless they were paid well to do so?

 What are the advantages of pedaling using this “full circle” pedaling technique?